jingjunwei11/SG_Latent/README.md

 Based on the extracted 2D skeleton data, we will use the inverse kinematics code from the [3DposeEstimator](https://github.com/gopeith/SignLanguageProcessing) project to convert it into 3D data.

-After the data preprocessing is complete, you will need to convert the data into a format suitable for training and prepare three `.txt` files that match the configuration parameters `src`, `trg`, and `files`.
+After the data preprocessing is complete, you will need to convert the data into a format suitable for training and prepare three txt files that match the configuration parameters `src`, `trg`, and `files`.

 ##### `src` File